lingo-reviews/tenets/go/dev/README.md

 lingo review --tags style,someOtherTag --metrics-higher-than confidence=5 --metrics-lower-than confidence=9
 ```

-This enables lingo to monitor a code base with fine grained control.
+This enables Lingo to monitor a code base with fine grained control.
 You
-could, for example, encode the connascence princples (http://connascence.io).
+could, for example, encode the connascence principles (http://connascence.io).

 NOTE: In the closed Alpha you can register and raise metrics and tags - and
 they'll appear in the json output - but you cannot yet filter a review with